ATMs in Germany [2026 Guide] - Live In Germany

 Tips to Avoid ATM Fees in Germany

-The second strategy is to withdraw larger amounts less often rather than making small, frequent withdrawals.
-If your bank charges a flat fee per transaction rather than a percentage, this is obvious math.
-One withdrawal of €200 beats four withdrawals of €50, every time.
-Many German banks also have a daily limit (Tageslimit) that can be raised on request, so if your current limit is forcing you into multiple trips to an ATM in Germany, call your bank and ask them to increase it.
+The second strategy is simpler than it sounds: withdraw larger amounts less frequently.
+If your bank charges a flat fee per transaction rather than a percentage, the math is obvious.
+One withdrawal of €200 costs you one fee.
+Four withdrawals of €50 cost you four.
+Many German banks also apply a Tageslimit (daily withdrawal limit) that can be raised on request.
+If your current limit is forcing you into multiple ATM trips each week, call your bank and ask them to increase it.

 Final Words